 The UBC Botanical Garden can be found on campus at the University of British Columbia at 6804 SW Marine Drive about 2 km south of the Museum of Anthropology.

-The UBC Botanical Garden is open from mid-March until mid-November daily from 10:00 to 4:30 pm.
+The UBC Botanical Garden is open from mid-March until the end of October daily from 10:00 to 4:30 pm.

-The cost is about $9 for adults for just the Botanical Garden, or up to $24, or $50 per family, for admission to all areas, including Nitobe Memorial Garden and the Greenheart Canopy Walkway, the latter of which is closed from mid-November until the spring.
+The cost is about $10 for adults for just the Botanical Garden, or up to $26, or $55 per family, for admission to all areas, including Nitobe Memorial Garden and the Greenheart Canopy Walkway, the latter of which is closed from November until the spring.

-From mid-November until early to mid-March the garden is open from 10:00 until 4:30 pm and the cost is by donation, meaning that’s the best time to go if you’re on a budget, although the gardens then are not at their peak.
+From the beginning of November until early to mid-March the garden is open from 10:00 until 4:30 pm and the cost is by donation, meaning that’s the best time to go if you’re on a budget, although the gardens then are not at their peak.
 Generous donations, however, are still greatly appreciated.

-TIP: If you are interested in seeing the Museum of Anthropology, UBC Botanical Garden, Nitobe Memorial Garden and Beaty Biodiversity Museum, consider buying the UBC Museums and Gardens Pass for about $33 per adult, or $85 for a family.
+TIP: If you are interested in seeing the Museum of Anthropology, UBC Botanical Garden and Nitobe Memorial Garden, consider buying the UBC Gardens Pass and MOA Pass for about $27 per adult, or $65 for a family.
 Just don’t forget though that entrance to the Nitobe and UBC Botanical Gardens are by donation for about four months of the year.

 Botanical Garden Events